kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 # Lightweight React Template for KAVIA

 Note: Public folder and .env.development.local are committed to guarantee stable non-interactive startup in CI (no prompts, no sourcemaps, capped memory).
 Shutdown signals are normalized to 0 by the start wrapper to avoid false failures.
+If you previously observed exit code 137/143 on teardown, that is now treated as a clean, intentional stop.

 Note: This app uses a non-interactive start wrapper that normalizes SIGINT/SIGTERM/137/143 to 0 during orchestrated shutdown.
 Exit code 137 seen in logs during teardown is not treated as a failure.
 Deprecation warnings like [DEP_WEBPACK_DEV_SERVER_ON_AFTER_SETUP_MIDDLEWARE]/[DEP_WEBPACK_DEV_SERVER_ON_BEFORE_SETUP_MIDDLEWARE] from CRA 5 dev server are expected and harmless.